 If using an editor is not an option, you can use a writing app to catch *nearly everything* you may have missed.

 WriteWords, Clichéfinder and Grammarly are great tools.
 They are not a substitute for a person who is trained to hear and see the music of the lines, catch awkward or disconnected contextual issues or maintain the integrity of the lines and tone for the projected audience.
 But they are good in a pinch.

 You can also use the apps before bringing on a human editor, who, having less to do, may be able to charge far less.
 (The best of all worlds!)

 WriteWords Word & Phrase Frequency Counter: self-plagiarizing happens to the best of us.
 If you use a word or phrase at the top of a paragraph, for example, your brain is now primed for having that word on the tip of its brainy tongue, and you may inadvertently use it again a few lines later.

 - Write Words will find those words and phrases with its Word Frequency Counter and Phrase Frequency Counter, and let you know when you need to reword or re-phrase in order to keep the flow flowing and the reader turning pages, entirely mesmerized by your beautiful language use.

-- Grammarly: without a doubt, this is a helpful program.
+- Grammarly: a super helpful program, no question.
 It catches whatever mistakes are in the text you have missed and even teaches you how to fix the issues for the next time.